MicrosoftDocs/powerbi-docs/articles/powerbi-learning-3-11f-arrange-visual-zorder.md

 <properties
+   pageTitle="Z-order"
-   pageTitle="Arrange the Z-order of Report Elements" description="Control how your report elements overlap with each other with Z-order." services="powerbi" documentationCenter="" authors="davidiseminger"
+   description="Control how your report elements overlap with each other" services="powerbi" documentationCenter="" authors="davidiseminger"